All Episodes

 Let me stop.

-I got the best breakdown on this shit because I've actually done a murder for hire case before.
+I got the best breakdown on this shit because I've actually done a murder for a hire case before.

 And I know exactly how the FBI works because they work almost identical to HSI, right?

-So I went ahead and I I went through the I read the criminal complaint, I went through everything on here, right?
+So I went ahead and I went through the, I read the criminal complaint.

-I read the indictment, the criminal complaints, I explained what murder for hire is, how it works, etc.
+I explained what murder for hire is, how it works, etc.

 Um, all that.

-So go check it out, guys.
+So, go check it out, guys.

-Um definitely I'm pissed off because they took it down.
+Um, definitely, I'm pissed off because they took it down.

 This shit should have been over well over 100,000 views.

-And then number two, um, they took it down for a couple of days, so that fucked it up.
+And then, number two, um, they took it down for a couple of days, so that fucked it up.

-So yeah, go check it out, guys.
+So, yeah, go check it out, guys.

-Um, um we covered the YSL thing.
+Uh, so uh, we covered the YSL thing.

-I explained a lot there.
+I explained a lot there, Myron.

 Probably not, bro.